kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.2 =
+* Added in-browser thumbnail generation.
+Any video that can be played in the current browser can now be used to generate thumbnails without installing FFMPEG or LIBAV on your server.
+* Added advanced FFMPEG/LIBAV encoding options and a test output on the settings page for easier troubleshooting.
+* Revised method for determining if a video URL refers to an attachment in the database.

 = 4.1.5 - June 30, 2013 =
 * Updated Video.js to version 4.1.0